python-doc-ja/py27-intl/library/turtle.rst

       >>> poly2 = ((0,0),(10,-5),(-10,-5))
       >>> s.addcomponent(poly2, "blue", "red")

-3. こうして作った Shape を Screen の形のリスト(shapelist) に追加して使います:
+3. Now add the Shape to the Screen's shapelist and use it:

    .. doctest::